OnDaShouldersOfGiants/auto-hotspot/README.md

 ## About

-Automatically Connect Mac to personal hotspot based on network change. i.e. turn on/off wifi, connected/disconnected to a network, etc.
+Automatically Connect Mac to personal hotspot if no more preferred network available, based on network change. i.e. turn on/off wifi, connected/disconnected to a network, etc.

 ## Requirement